 The last time Edmonds-Woodway went to state in football was 2011.

-The Warriors, ranked No.8 in the Associate Press 3A state poll, will face the winner of the Nov.
+The Warriors, ranked No. 8 in the Associated Press 3A state poll, will face the winner of the Nov.
 4 match-up between Stanwood and Eastside Catholic (ranked No.1 in the AP poll) on either Nov.
 10 or 11 in the first round of the state championship tourney.

 E-W was without Kelly Jackson, Aaron Richardson, Salihou Fatty and leading rusher Cappasio Cherry for Friday’s tilt against Gig Harbor, yet the Warriors still able to move the ball consistently on offense and hold back the Tides on defense.